simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

 ```

 ### Specify Outputs
 Finally, we need to specify the types of outputs which we want our simulation to create.
-This is important, since we are going to use the Simvue Multiparser to track our simulation, which reads from any provided file to find useful Metrics and Events.
+This is important, since we are going to use Multiparser to track our simulation, which reads from any provided file to find useful Metrics and Events.
 Initially, lets say that we want to create an Exodus file (which can be viewed in CAD software like Paraview), and we want to direct the console output to a file:
 ```
 [Outputs]
   file_base = ./results/